josephinecowley/logic_simulator_GF2/README.md

 ## Installation and running

-- download wxpython
+- Download wxpython
-- supply logic description file
-- TBC
+- Write the Logic Description File
+- In the Final folder directory, type `python3 logsim.py <you_example_LDF_file_here>'
+- Follow the commands in the welcome pop up box to get started!